 Nevertheless, there is a deep sense in which time and space are "mixed up" or linked.
 This is evident from the Lorentz transformations of special relativity that connect the time t in one inertial frame with the time t' in another frame that is moving in the x direction at a constant speed v.
 In this Lorentz equation, t' is dependent upon the space coordinate x and the speed.
 In this way, time is not independent of either space or speed.
 It follows that the time between two events could be zero in one frame but not zero in another.
 Each frame has its own way of splitting up spacetime into its space part and its time part.

 The reason why time is not partly space is that, within a single frame, time is always distinct from space.
 Time is a distinguished dimension of spacetime, not an arbitrary dimension.
-What being distinguished amounts to is that when you set up a rectangular coordinate system on spacetime with an origin at, say, the event of Mohammed's birth, you may point the x-axis east or north or up, but you may not point it forward in time—you may do that only with the t-axis, the time axis.
+What being distinguished amounts to is that when you set up a rectangular coordinate system on spacetime with an origin at, say, at some important event, you may point the x-axis east or north or up, but you may not point it forward in time—you may do that only with the t-axis, the time axis.

 9. Is Time the Fourth Dimension?

 Mathematicians have a broader notion of the term "space" than the average person; and in their sense a space need not consist of places, that is, geographical locations.
 Not paying attention to the two meanings of the term "space" is the source of all the confusion about whether time is the fourth dimension.
-The mathematical space used by mathematical physicists to represent physical spacetime is four dimensional and in that space, the space of places is a 3-d sub-space and time is another 1-d sub-space.
-Minkowski was the first person to construct such a mathematical space, although in 1895 H. G. Wells treated time as a fourth dimension in his novel The Time Machine.
-Spacetime is represented mathematically by Minkowski as a space of events, not as a space of ordinary geographical places.
+The mathematical space used by mathematical physicists to represent physical spacetime is four dimensional and in that mathematical space, the space of places is a 3-d sub-space and time is another 1-d sub-space.
+Minkowski was the first person to construct such a mathematical space, although in 1895 H. G. Wells treated time informally as a fourth dimension in his novel The Time Machine.

-In any coordinate system on spacetime, it takes at least four independent numbers to determine a spacetime location.
-In any coordinate system on the space of places, it takes at least three.
-That's why spacetime is four dimensional but the space of places is three dimensional.
-Actually this 19th century definition of dimensionality, which is due to Bernhard Riemann, is not quite adequate because mathematicians have subsequently discovered how to assign each point on the plane to a point on the line without any two points on the plane being assigned to the same point on the line.
+In any coordinate system on spacetime, mathematicians of the early twentieth century believed it was necessary to treat a point event with at least four independent numbers in order to account for the four dimensionality of spacetime.
+Actually this appeal to the 19th century definition of dimensionality, which is due to Bernhard Riemann, is not quite adequate because mathematicians have subsequently discovered how to assign each point on the plane to a point on the line without any two points on the plane being assigned to the same point on the line.
 The idea comes from Georg Cantor.
 Because of this one-to-one correspondence, the points on a plane could be specified with just one number.
-If so, then the line and plane must have the same dimensions according to the Riemann definition.
+If so, then the line and plane must have the same dimensions according to the Riemann definition of dimension.
 To avoid this problem and to keep the plane being a 2-d object, the notion of dimensionality of a space has been given a new, but rather complex, definition.

 10. Is There More Than One Kind of Physical Time?